sheldonlendrum/NGINX-New-Site-with-Certbox/README.md

 As basic config file will be created, NGINX will be reloaded, and then the Certbot Let Encrypt call will be made.
 Once that has created the certificates, a full secure hardened conf file will be installed and NGINX will be reloaded again.

-A site filder will be created on the server in
+A site folder will be created on the server in
 ``` bash
 /var/www/{domain}/www
 ```

 NGINX will be configured to point to here also.